Franklin Research Grants

 Franklin grants are made for noncommercial research.
 They are not intended to meet the expenses of attending conferences or the costs of publication.
 The Society does not pay overhead or indirect costs to any institution, and grant funds are not to be used to pay income tax on the award.
 Grants will not be made to replace salary during a leave of absence or earnings from summer teaching; pay living expenses while working at home; cover the costs of consultants or research assistants; or purchase permanent equipment such as computers, cameras, tape recorders, or laboratory apparatus.

 APS/British Academy Fellowship for Research in London

-In collaboration with the Institute for Advanced Studies in the Humanities (IASH) at the University of Edinburgh, the APS offers a visiting fellowship of between two and four months for research in Edinburgh in the calendar year 2017 in any aspect of the humanities and social sciences.
-To maximize the benefits of the fellowship, applicants are strongly encouraged to schedule their visit to overlap with one of the two main teaching semesters (January–March and September–December).
-This award includes travel expenses between the United States and the United Kingdom, a private office, library and research facilities at the IASH, and a monthly subsistence paid by the APS.
-Travel expenses and the monthly subsistence amount will not exceed a maximum of $6,000.
-Candidates should specify that they are asking for the IASH Fellowship and apply by October 1; applicants not selected for the IASH Fellowship will be considered for a Franklin Research Grant.
-Further information about the IASH, including current research themes, is available at here.
+In collaboration with the British Academy, the APS offers an exchange postdoctoral fellowship for a minimum of one and a maximum of two months’ research in the archives and libraries of London during 2020.
+This award includes travel expenses between the United States and the United Kingdom and a monthly subsistence paid by the APS.
+Candidates should specify that they are asking for the British Academy Fellowship and apply by October 1; applicants not selected for the British Academy Fellowship will be considered for a Franklin Research Grant.

 APS/Institute for Advanced Studies in the Humanities Fellowship for Research in Edinburgh